91麻豆天美直播

 Travel, but Remember to Take Care of Your Surroundings

-International travel often, in fact, it always has a significant environmental impact because of whatever method you used to get there, whether it's planes or trains, which have a big environmental impact.
+And that fits right in with our environmental domain, because international travel, often . . . in fact, it always has a significant environmental impact because of whatever method you used to get there, whether it's planes or trains, which have a big environmental impact.
 And then, of course, the stuff you carry and the stuff you leave behind in environmentally sensitive places.
-I think of the Galapagos as being a very popular place to visit, but we've made significant inroads, unfortunately, into the quality of the environment for the animals there.

 Dr. Jones: Yes.
 We were traveling in Indonesia to some islands that had not seen any white people, Caucasian-Europeans, since maybe World War II.
-And some people in dugouts came out to the ship that we were on, and they had leprosy.
+And some people in dugouts came out to the ship that we were on, the little boat, and they had leprosy.
 So leprosy was still active in that community.
 And our ship's doc said although we weren't likely to get leprosy, he wouldn't let us off the boat.
 And they were very curious and, of course, we were all very curious, but we didn't want to do anything to harm them or for them to harm us.

 So we bring our diseases with us and we pick up some from where we go.
 I think that's important in terms of our health.

-Traveling is a Spirital Journey
+Traveling is a Spiritual Journey

 I think of the Santiago as a long walking trip in Europe for people who take this walk, and there are spiritual conversations and churches along the way.
 For many people, a spiritual journey is a walking journey.
-People who traveled into the desert, and we think of our great prophets who walked into the desert to have insight into themselves.
+People who traveled into the desert . . . and we think of our great prophets who walked into the desert to have insight into themselves.
 And of course, our very own culture has many examples of that.

-Dr. Jones: I think so, and they're looking for a very... they do something that's very hard.
+Dr. Jones: I think so, and they're looking for a very . . . they do something that's very hard.
 Any time we do something that's very hard, it's transformative.
 And some people go to climb big mountains is what I think of.
 Climbing big mountains becomes a religious experience because it takes you out of the quotidian, the ordinariness of your day.
-And if you can't build it into your daily life where you are...
-I think of Emily Dickinson, who never traveled, or Thoreau, who said you didn't need to travel and you could get all of your inner work done where you are.
-But for many people, that's not quite what they're looking for and they do their inner work by doing some outer work.
+And if you can't build it into your daily life where you are . . .

 Terri: I agree with that.
 I've traveled to some of the bigger mountain ranges around the world, and for those that don't travel, they don't understand why I would need to go see Everest or go see the Andes when I've got my own mountains in United States.
 So it's a hard question to answer.

-Dr. Jones: I think it's a matter of phrasing what your heart... helping other people understand what your heart wants and why this is actually something that's very powerful for you.
+Dr. Jones: I think it's a matter of phrasing what your heart . . . helping other people understand what your heart wants and why this is actually something that's very powerful for you.

 All senses turned up